 Heat Staking a Large Automobile Taillight Assembly

-In this process, the taillight assembly is poisitioned within custom tooling designed to securely locate the large components prior to the staking cycle.
-The machine features a mutli-actuator configuration with multiple thermal heads, allowing several staking points to be processed in a coordinated sequence or simultaneously depending on application requirements.
+In this process, the taillight assembly is positioned within custom tooling designed to securely locate the large components prior to the staking cycle.
+The machine features a multi-actuator configuration with multiple thermal heads, allowing several staking points to be processed in a coordinated sequence or simultaneously depending on application requirements.
 Controlled heat, pressure, and dwell time are applied to reform thermoplastic posts into secure mechanical retainers that permanently join the assembly components.

 Because automotive taillight assemblies are often large, contoured, and multi-piece, specialized machine architecture and custom fixturing are essential for maintaining part alignment and delivering consistent staking results across the entire assembly.
 Multi-head systems such as this can significantly improve cycle time, reduce handling, and support high-volume automotive production demands.